xyproto/orbiton/README.md

 * `ctrl-v` - Paste one trimmed line.
 Press twice to paste multiple untrimmed lines.
 * `ctrl-space` - Build program, render to PDF or export to man page (see table below).
                  For Markdown: toggle checkboxes, or double press to export to HTML.
+                 In book mode: toggle a checkbox if any, otherwise cycle book mode.
 * `ctrl-j` - Join the current line with the next one.
 * `ctrl-u` - Undo (`ctrl-z` is also possible, but may background the application).
 * `ctrl-y` - Redo.